 Why does it matter?

 Our kids have the potential to be leaders today so we make sure they know how to use those skills in a positive way that makes Covington a great place for people of all ages.
 They have a lot to add to Covington’s story.
-In fact, here is just one way they have told Covington’s story this year: CovingtonStoryProject
+In fact, here is just one way they have told Covington’s story: CovingtonStoryProject

 What can you do?